- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very lowwith a slight chance for a C-class flare on days one, two, and three (15 Apr, 16 Apr, 17 Apr).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on day one (15 Apr) and expected to be very low with a chance for a C-class flares on days two and three (16 Apr, 17 Apr).

 IIA.
-Geophysical Activity Summary 13/2100Z to 14/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 403 km/s at 13/2139Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 4476 pfu.
+Geophysical Activity Summary 13/2100Z to 14/2100Z: The geomagnetic field has been at quiet to major storm levels for the past 24 hours.
+Solar wind speed reached a peak of 575 km/s at 14/1310Z.
+Total IMF reached 21 nT at 14/2051Z.
+The maximum southward component of Bz reached -13 nT at 14/1643Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 771 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (15 Apr, 16 Apr, 17 Apr).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at unsettled to minor storm levels on day one (15 Apr), quiet to active levels on day two (16 Apr) and quiet to unsettled levels on day three (17 Apr).

 III.
 Event probabilities 15 Apr-17 Apr